kayleewan/resources/README.md

     - check if your email or phone has been compromised [here](https://haveibeenpwned.com/)
 - [bitwarden](https://bitwarden.com/)
     - free password manager used by me
-    - i would suggest only putting your passwords only; do not put personal information or your master password
+    - i would suggest only putting your passwords only; do not put personal information or your master password inside
-    - i put the passwords on websites i rarely visit or sites that looks vulnerable
+    - i put passwords on websites i rarely visit or sites that looks vulnerable
     - you can also generate passwords; i suggest 16 characters, upper and lower case letters with numbers and symbols, with a minimum of 5 numbers and 5 special symbols
     - if you would like alternatives, [here](https://www.theverge.com/22285499/password-manager-lastpass-free-bitwarden-zoho) is a link for more options
 - [watchyourhack: a manual to protect you against hackers](https://watchyourhack.com/)
-    - a manual for people new on the internet
+    - a manual on how to protect yourself online
+    - very long manual

 ### others
 - [brew.sh: package manager for macOS or linux](https://brew.sh/)